arduino-libraries/ArduinoBLE/docs/api.md

 ### `poll()`

-Poll for BLE radio events for the specified BLE device and handle them.
+Poll for Bluetooth® Low Energy radio events for the specified Bluetooth® Low Energy device and handle them.

 #### Syntax